Steven-Grevera/Steven-Greveras-Portfolio/FAQ.md

 Below are a series of frequently asked questions (FAQs) pertaining to Steven Grevera that are not currently found on specific web pages on the website itself or are about the website itself and its design decisions.

-## Why was information omitted from the Contact Me page?

-This website is for a college course at UCF and so Steven Grevera’s real personal information has been omitted to protect his privacy currently from his fellow peers within the class.

-## Why not embed the chatbot in the chatbot webpage?

-Markdown does not currently allow for the embedding of scripts in an HTML fashion and the web page was intended to be in Markdown due to the college requirements of the assignment.

 ## Does Steven Grevera have leadership experience?

 Steven Grevera has run several Discord and video game guilds and communities with hundreds of members within.
 He has a reputation for good leadership and straightforwardness in problem-solving.